Grzegorz Krychowiak

-Grzegorz Krychowiak (born 29 January 1990) is a Polish footballer who plays as a defensive midfielder for regional league club Mazur Radzymin.
+Grzegorz Krychowiak (born 29 January 1990) is a Polish former professional footballer who played as a defensive midfielder.

 Beginning his senior career in France with Bordeaux, Krychowiak later played for Reims, before joining Sevilla for €3.5 million in 2014, winning the UEFA Europa League in both of his two seasons at the club.

 Krychowiak earned 100 caps for Poland national team between his international debut in 2008 to 2023, and represented the nation at two UEFA European Championships (2016 and 2020) and two FIFA World Cups (2018 and 2022).